7 Pantry Essentials for the Mediterranean Diet

 1. Extra Virgin Olive Oil (EVOO)

 What to buy: Extra virgin olive oil (EVOO) is non-negotiable.
-It is the primary cooking fat and flavouring in the Mediterranean, so invest in as high-quality as you can afford.
+It's the primary cooking fat and flavouring in the Med, so invest in as high-quality one as you can afford.

-Look for oils in dark glass bottles or tins (light degrades quality) with harvest dates within the past year (should be on the back label of the bottle).
-You don't need the most expensive brand, but avoid the cheapest options.
+Look for oils in dark glass bottles or tins, as sunlight degrades quality.
+Also, look for harvest dates within the past year (should be on the back label of the bottle).
+You don't need the most expensive brand, but avoid the cheaper options.

-High-quality EVOO can be used for cooking at moderate temperatures (up to 190°C/375°F), though some of the delicate polyphenols degrade with heat.
+High-quality EVOO can be used for cooking at moderate temperatures (up to 190°C/375°F), though some of the more delicate nutrients ("polyphenols") degrade with heat.

-Storage: Keep olive oil in a cool, dark place away from the stove's heat and sunlight.
+Storage: Keep olive oil in a cool, dark place away from heat and sunlight.
 A pantry cupboard works perfectly.
-Properly stored, EVOO maintains quality for 12-18 months, though fresher is always better.
+Properly stored, EVOO maintains quality for 12-18 months, though fresher is generally better.

-Nutritional benefits: EVOO is rich in monounsaturated fats that lower the 'bad' LDL cholesterol while maintaining or even raising beneficial HDL cholesterol, unlike saturated fats, which raise both types, which makes them particularly protective for cardiovascular health.
+Nutrition: EVOO is rich in monounsaturated fats that lower the 'bad' LDL cholesterol while maintaining (or even raising) beneficial HDL cholesterol.

 2. Dried/Canned Legumes